Shyrx/BLIND/report.md

 This iteration aims at computing the lowest component for red and for yellow cones on the Y axis.
 After those points are found, their center is returned.
 This should be the direction of the car.

+## Serial communication

+The Raspberry Pi is supposed to communicate its decisions with the Arduino card.
+It achieves the former through its GPIO ports.
+In the code, the `libpigpio` has been used.

+## Testing

+The algorithm has been tested on given samples.
+The program provides a visualization of the results consisting of a black and white view of retained components, together with an arrow indicating the selected direction.